23 Cloud microphysics

 \[ \begin{align} 1 - P &= \exp\left\{-B'V't\left[\exp\left(A'\left(T_0 - T\right)\right) - 1\right]\right\}\nonumber\\ \Leftrightarrow\ln\left(1 - P\right) &= -B'V't\left[\exp\left(A'\left(T_0 - T\right)\right) - 1\right]\nonumber\\ \Leftrightarrow P &\approx B'V't\left[\exp\left(A'\left(T_0 - T\right)\right) - 1\right]. \end{align} \]

-From this you can easily derive the rate of change in the number of raindrops:
+From this, the rate of change of the number of raindrops can easily be derived:

 \[ \begin{align} \frac{dN_r}{dt} = -NB'V'\left[\exp\left(A'\left(T_0 - T\right)\right) - 1\right] \end{align} \]